A Guide to the best things to do in remarkable Rouen

 A cross was erected next to the site of the stake where Saint Joan was burned and it is a national monument.
 In July 1920 a law was introduced to raise the cross and create a national feast of Joan of Arc.

 Saint Sauveur Church was destroyed in 1793 and the Sainte-Jeanne-d’Arc was built on the ruins in 1979.
-The modern building incorporates the incredible stained glass windows from the old Saint Vincent Church once located at the end of the rue Jeanne-d’Arc that was destroyed during the bombing in 1945.
+The modern building incorporates the stunning stained glass windows from the old Saint Vincent Church once located at the end of the rue Jeanne-d’Arc that was destroyed during the bombing in 1945.

 The building incorporates a small market hall with select food and flower shops and hosts the Rouen market at the weekend.